-Supplies covered under pharmacy are in place of, not in addition to, those same covered supplies under the medical plan.
+Supplies covered under your pharmacy benefit are in place of, not in addition to, those same covered supplies under the medical plan.
 Member cost share for items in this section are applied on the same basis as for other prescription drugs, unless otherwise noted.